-After being heavily involved for more than 15 years in rescuing and retraining hundreds of dogs from every Central Texas animal shelter, I’ve seen just about every behavior — good and bad — that a dog can offer.
+After being heavily involved for more than 20 years in rescuing and retraining hundreds of dogs from every Central Texas animal shelter, I’ve seen just about every behavior that a dog can offer.
 I owe my deep understanding of canine body language and canine communication to those 400-plus dogs I have fostered and trained, as well as to the thousands of client dogs I have worked with.
 I’ve achieved a high level of training with my once semi-feral Border Collie siblings, Radar (CGC, CGCA, B.A. and Canine Masters with Honors, Birch, Anise and Clove ORT) and Echo (CGC, CGCA, B.A.,Canine Masters with Honors and a Certified Therapy Dog).
-In addition, my three rescue dogs have extensive training and assist me daily with reactive and aggressive dogs.

-A new area of interest for me is the fast-growing sport of canine nose work.
-I am a graduate of two Train the Trainer Courses with Andrew Ramsey — one of the world’s top nose work trainers.
-I compete in nose work with my own dogs as well as train clients who are competitors or enthusiasts of nose work.
-I am a member of the National Association of Canine Scent Work.
-I am an active competitor in the sport and my 10-year-old Border Collie Radar passed all three odors in the Odor Recognition Tests (ORT), as did my 8-year-old All American dog Monster.
+I am a graduate of two Train the Trainer Courses one of the world’s top nose work trainers.
+I competed in nose work with my own dogs as well as trained clients who are competitors or enthusiasts of nose work.
+I retired as member of the National Association of Canine Scent Work.
+I competed in the sport and my 10-year-old Border Collie Radar passed all three odors in the Odor Recognition Tests (ORT), as did my 8-year-old All American dog Monster.